Warm winter creates winners and losers in U.S. economy

 In January, the U.S. recorded the least amount of snowfall since the mild winter of 2006, while Canada had the second lowest snowfall amount in 50 years, according to Planalytics weather forecasters.

-Natural gas prices have slumped to 10-year lows as warm weather cuts heating demand, hammering the profits of drillers and forcing firms like Chesapeake Energy (CHK.N) and ConocoPhillips (COP.N) to shut in production.
+Natural gas prices have slumped to 10-year lows as warm weather cuts heating demand, hammering the profits of drillers and forcing firms like Chesapeake Energy and ConocoPhillips to shut in production.

 In shopping malls, retailers are struggling to get rid of winter clothing as consumers do without seasonal apparel.